bravecollective/neucore-api-python/docs/ApplicationESIApi.md

     # example passing only required values which don't have defaults set
     try:
-        # Returns data of valid tokens for an EVE login.
+        # Returns data for all valid tokens (roles are also checked if applicable) for an EVE login.
         api_response = api_instance.esi_eve_login_token_data_v1(name)
         pprint(api_response)
     except neucore_api.ApiException as e: